-These consolidated financial statements of the Corporation have been prepared in accordance with the International Financial Reporting Standards ("IFRS") and their interpretations adopted by the International Accounting Standards Board ("IASB") and the Interpretations of the IFRS Interpretations Committee ("IFRIC") which the Canadian Accounting Standards Board has approved for incorporation into Part 1 of the Handbook of the Chartered Professional Accountants of Canada.
+These consolidated financial statements of the Corporation have been prepared in accordance with the International Financial Reporting Standards ("IFRS") and their interpretations adopted by the International Accounting Standards Board ("IASB") and the Interpretations of the IFRS Interpretations Committee ("IFRIC").

-The consolidated financial statements were authorized for issue by the Board of Directors of the Corporation on October 25, 2017.
+The consolidated financial statements were authorized for issue by the Board of Directors of the Corporation on October 18, 2018.